fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 ### Selecting the tabs

 If you see the resulting application you will notice that the selected tab cannot be changed.
 This is because the *Tabs* *value* property is hardcoded to "c1".
-We could set it with a variable and add an *onChange* property to update the variable value.
+We could set the *value* property with a variable and add an *onChange* property to update the variable value.
 Then we should force the component to re-*render*.
-The easiest way to force this *render* process is to actually making this variable the state of a parent component, so that we can use the *setState* method to force the rendering of the tree under it.
+The easiest way to force this *render* process is to actually make this variable the state of a parent component, so that we can use the *setState* method to force the rendering of the tree under it.

 {% highlight javascript %}
 class TabsContainer extends React.Component {